orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 As a consequence, if deploying Orthanc in a cloud infrastructure, make sure that the DB server and Orthanc VMs are located in the **same datacenter**.
-Note that most of the time-consuming queries have already been optimized, and that future versions of Orthanc SDK might aggregate even more SQL requests.
+Note that most of the time-consuming queries have already been optimized in v 6.0 and a huge improvement has been implemented in v 7.0.

 Starting with Orthanc 1.9.2, and PostgreSQL/MySQL index plugins 4.0,
 Orthanc can also be configured to handle **multiple connections to the